OrlaBr/triflake-studios/README.md

 ---

  - *Surface Plane* : Using Canva as a mock up tool, I was able to create an accurate depiction of what I wanted the final website to look like, the colour schemes, placement, and fonts.
-I also decided to use font awesome icons, as these are now universally known.
-I also revised the text, to be included in the final web design.
+I also decided to use font awesome icons.
+Icons have become an expected visual language in website, helping the user to quickly see relevant titles and buttons.
+I also revised the content copy.
-I made small changes from the mock up when coding, as I felt some small changes need to be made.
 Changes include:
-    - Having separate about and contact pages.
+    - Having separate 'about' and 'contact' pages.
 The navbar was getting too cluttered with all the different pages, so I decided to create a scroll down landing page that had all the basic information about the studio eg, services, about, contact.
 This is in keeping with my mobile first approach, and having all the relevant important information on the first scrollable page.
 This  also gave me more room to showcase the portfolio, shop, sign in area and shopping cart in the nav bar.
     - Having the footer on every page.
 I felt the footer on every page was too repetitive and cumbersome, and instead placed it on just the landing page, and other important pages.
 These are also pages that had a bulk of information on them, with a scroll element in it, so you could access important links without having to scroll back up to the navbar or go back to relevant pages.

 ***